collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### TacoFancy

-I want to tell you how I got started witih open-source contribution, which is a bit unconventional.
+I want to tell you how I got started witih open-source contribution, which is a bit unconventional and might show you that there are many ways to get involved.

 I first signed up for GitHub on April 18, 2013.
 But my account sat unused for months.
 I didn't know how to get started.